HIPERCUBE/LuceneInActionStudy/book/IndexingCoreClass/README.md

-# Indexing Core classes
+# Indexing Core Classes
-As you senn at the [Indexer](https://github.com/HIPERCUBE/LuceneInActionStudy/tree/master/project/Indexer) project, If you want to implement indexing function, you should use following classes.
+As you seen at the [Indexer](https://github.com/HIPERCUBE/LuceneInActionStudy/tree/master/project/Indexer), If you want to implement indexing function, you should use following classes.

 ## List
  - [IndexWriter]()